 The images are low resolution previews.
 Use the download links for the high resolution PDF printable files.
 You will not see a preview because the PDFs are compressed as .zip files.
 Simply download and decompress!

-You’re a busy person – save valuable time and wear & tear on your mouse when you download all 25 pages of snowflake printables with one click for just $1!
+You’re a busy person – save valuable time when you download all 25 pages of snowflake printables with one click for the super low price of $1.

 Small snowflake templates